zulfijauh/Cheatsheet/README.md

 # Data-Science
-This repository contains cheatsheet for codes that I learn during my study.
+This repository contains codes, homework, and project from my data science study.
-All the datasets are not mine.
-The datasets are from Kaggle and I repost here for practice purpose
+All the datasets are from Kaggle and I repost here for practice purpose